ANCIENT ORACLULAR NEIGHBOURHOOD Part II

 ** The official book by the Vatican Press identifies Michelangelo's painting of Cumaea as: The "Cumaean Sibyl, face lined with age, absorbed in meditation."
 The Sistine paintings were unveiled on October 13, 1512, which was All Saints' Day.

-Arwen in the palantir
+Arwen in a palantir

-Eureka [Nicolas Roeg - Director 1984] It's taken a long time to be released, but at last 'Eureka'
+Eureka [Nicolas Roeg - Director 1984] It's taken a long time to be released, but at last 'Eureka' is available on DVD.

 Feast of the Tabernacles